Ridhwana/rails/guides/source/active_support_instrumentation.md

 * About Instrumentation
 * How to instrument your own events.
-* How to subscribe to events.
+* How to subscribe to instrumentation events.
 * The built-in instrumentation events available inside Rails.

 --------------------------------------------------------------------------------